All Episodes

 I'm not sure why this even became an issue over the weekend, except your phony fake news media made it a bigger one than it was.

-The president said Sunday, well, maybe you should have left the three UCLA basketball players in jail after the father of one of the three players that he saved from getting in trouble and got them out of China after he got him released from shoplifting charges in China.
+The president said Sunday, well, maybe you should have left the three UCLA basketball players in jail after the father of one of the three players that he saved from getting in trouble and got him out of China after he got him released from shoplifting charges in China.

 I should have just left him in jail.